 Finding balance is a struggle for anyone with any combination of the commitments and responsibilities listed above.
-Adding your role as caregiver can tip the scales, there is no way anyone could do it all.
-Hopefully the people in your life have an understanding and appreciation for your situation, but try not to completely resent or ignore them if they do make demands on your time and attention; chances are they just care about you and love you.
+Adding your role as caregiver can tip the scales.
+There is no way anyone could do it all.
+Hopefully the people in your life have an understanding and appreciation for your situation, but try not to completely resent or ignore them if they do make demands on your time and attention.
+Chances are they just care about you and love you.
 That’s all I can really say about that because the key to finding equilibrium depends on your unique situation, responsibilities and support system.

-Being a caregiver can be extremely difficult if you limited resources, time, or support.
-In fact you may find yourself making some pretty serious decisions and tradeoffs.
+Being a caregiver can be extremely difficult if you have limited resources, time, or support.
+In fact, you may find yourself making some pretty serious decisions and tradeoffs.
 Do what you can to find out what services, support, and tools are available to you, be open to asking for and accepting help, and always find time to take care of yourself.

 Now that we’ve laid some groundwork, I’m going to hand you off to some other great sites.
 Hopefully these sites contain the support and information you need.
 Additionally, we welcome any and all feedback from our readers.
 Many of you have been through this and, frankly, probably know more than I do.
 I know what I don’t know folks; but one thing I do know is that the WYG community is super supportive and knowledgable.